 - Prepare your tools – resume, cover letter, branding statements

-- Confirm details with faculty supervisor
+- Confirm details with faculty internship advisor

-- Confirm you are registered for the internship
+- Confirm you are registered for the internship credit

 - Learn the location, directions, logistics

-- Work it like it’s your job!
+- Work your internship like it’s your job!

-- Meet with site supervisor (usually on site boss) regularly
+- Meet with site supervisor (usually on-site boss) regularly.

-- Consider this an extended interview
+- Consider your internship an extended job interview.

-- Participate in training modules, ask questions, learn about all areas of company
+- Participate in training modules, ask questions, learn about all areas of company.

-- Stay in Constant Communication!
+- Stay in constant communication.

-- Request an Exit Interview with company/ site supervisor
+- Request an exit interview with company/ site supervisor

-- Meet with Faculty Advisor
+- Meet with your Faculty Internship Advisor

 - Ask yourself lots of questions regarding your internship experience, including:

-- What courses helped me succeed in this internship
+- What courses helped me succeed in this internship?

 - What future courses or learning will you focus on moving forward?